Ozjasz Thon

-Abraham Ozjasz Thon (also Yehoshua Thon) 13 February 1870 in Lviv – 11 November 1936 in Kraków) was a rabbi, early Zionist, and leader of the Jewish community in Poland.
+Abraham Ozjasz Thon (also Yehoshua Thon; 13 February 1870 – 11 November 1936) was a rabbi, early Zionist, and leader of the Jewish community in Poland.

 Biography

-Thon studied philosophy and sociology under George Simmel.
+Thon was born on 13 February 1870 in Lviv.
+He studied philosophy and sociology under George Simmel.
 As a student, he assisted Theodor Herzl in the ideological preparations for the First Zionist Congress.

-Thon died on 11 November 1936 and is buried in Krakow's New Jewish Cemetery.
+Thon died on 11 November 1936 in Kraków and is buried in Kraków's New Jewish Cemetery.

 Rabbinic career

-In 1897, Ozjasz Thon was appointed to the rabbinate of Krakow, a position he held until his death.
+In 1897, Ozjasz Thon was appointed to the rabbinate of Kraków, a position he held until his death.
 He was the rabbi of the Tempel Synagogue of the more religiously-liberal constituency within the Jewish community.
 He promoted a Zionist program despite the overall assimilationist trends prevalent in the Jewish community at that time, and was an adherent of Ahad Ha'Am's school of Jewish identity.

 Literary career

 In 1897 published a groundbreaking philosophical study of Zionism, Zur geschichtsphilosophischen Begründung des Zionismus.
 Thon wrote literary and scientific academic works and journalistic essays, and a 1910 work on the philosophical and sociological methods of Herbert Spencer.